Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain

 At one time, people had a large family Bible at home on the living room table so any member of the family could pick it up and read.
 The Bible was too big to take to church.
 Therefore, the church made sure there was a pew Bible for people to use while at church.
 That's why manufacturers of church furniture designed the back of pews for Bibles and hymnals to be kept.

 So what about the people sitting on the first pew where there is not a pew in front of them?
 Manufacturers took care of that situation and designed the bottom of the first pew with a storage area underneath it.
 See it in the photo below.

 The Bible and the Hymnal

 The Bible is the instructional book for a disciple of Christ.
 It is God's diary.
 That is where people find out what is on God's mind and what's in His heart.

 The hymnal is the companion to the Bible that used to be next to the Bible on the back of pews.
-The hymnbook, also called a hymnal, is the devotional book for those in church.
+The hymnbook, also called a hymnal, is a devotional book for those in church.

 - Hymns of Christian hymnody prior to the early 20th century are included.
 Usually, there are over 500 songs for congregational singing.